microsoft/CCF/sphinx/source/introduction.rst

         ce(CCF Enclave) -- KV Store Transactions --- ue(Application)
         end

-Microsoft has taken this approach in developing CCF: using TEE technology, the enclave of each node in the network (where cryptographically protected data is executed) can decide whether it can trust the enclaves of other nodes based on mutual attestation exchange and mutual authentication, regardless of whether the parties involved trust each other or not.
+Microsoft has taken this approach in developing CCF: using :term:`TEE` technology, the enclave of each node in the network (where cryptographically protected data is executed) can decide whether it can trust the enclaves of other nodes based on mutual attestation exchange and mutual authentication, regardless of whether the parties involved trust each other or not.
 This enables a network of verifiable, remotely attestable enclaves on which to run a distributed ledger and execute confidential and secure transactions in highly performant and highly available fashion.